 4. Create a Temp Base Kit

-Creating a temporary base in the Nether is a great way to ensure that you can make more important resources if needed.
+Creating a temporary base in the Nether is a great way to ensure that you can make more important resources as needed.
 Consider bringing key components like a furnace, chest, and even a crafting table along for your trip.
 Bring a few extra logs if you have them, too.
-Nether has wood, but you can’t use it as fuel, and you can’t make it into charcoal.
+The Nether has wood, but you can’t use it as fuel, and you can’t make it into charcoal.

 You can also bring along extra supplies to make another portal, especially if you happen to be in a fortress far from your base.
-Portal-making supplies are optional, but it may save you a long trip back to get to your original portal to the Overworld.
+Portal-making supplies are optional, but they may save you a long trip back to get to your original portal to the Overworld.

 5. Bring Some Fire Resistance Potions

 Are you ready to set your world ablaze?
 If not, you may need some fire resistance potions or splash potions to counter all the fiery hazards you’ll encounter in the Nether.
 You can barter for potions or brew them yourself.

 Since brewing these potions requires an ingredient found in the Nether, you probably won’t be making them for your first trip.
 However, you can bring all the necessary ingredients to brew them once you’re in the realm.

 Finding a Nether Fortress is harder than it sounds, sometimes even with commands.
 You could walk for thousands of miles in different directions without ever seeing one.
 It’s even worse since the 1.16 Nether Update or later, as the devs made the apparent distance between each Fortress even farther.

 Unfortunately, unless you use a command code and have cheats turned on, there’s no easy way to find a fortress in the Nether.
 However, you can make your search a little easier with the tips listed below: